napari/napari.github.io/dev/_sources/gallery/nD_vectors_image.rst

 Each vector position is defined by an (x-proj, y-proj, z-proj) element which are vector projections centered on a pixel of the MxNxP grid

+.. tags:: visualization-nD

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-37
+GENERATED FROM PYTHON SOURCE LINES 12-38